Hoboneer/surfraw-elvis/README.md

 Copy (or delete) elvi to ~/.config/surfraw/elvi.
 Fails if an elvis may clobber one already in the directory to install elvi.
 Run `make uninstall install` if you don't care about clobbering (or you are just reinstalling).

+    $ make uninstall-partial

+Delete partially-installed elvi (i.e., elvi installed locally but still have a `.elvis` extension).
+This runs at the same time as `make uninstall`.

     $ make elvi  # or make completions